Georges Burou: Patient selection and bedside manner

 Morris, who was one of Burou's most prominent trans female patients, recalled in her memoir Conundrum that he would do his rounds twice daily "dressed for the corniche and looking in general pretty devastating."
 Morris recalled that he would sit at the end of her bed "and chat desultorily of this and that, type a few very slow words on [her] typewriter, read a headline from The Times in a delectable Maurice Chevalier accent, and eventually take an infinitely gentle look at his handiwork."

-Burou had little interest in finance and did not like to discuss financial matters with his patients; Morris quotes him: "You know my fee?
-Ah well, perhaps you will discuss it with my receptionist; bien, au revoir, until this evening!"

 Burou's vaginoplasty procedure

 The entire surgical procedure was done in one operation consisting of two successive parts (which remains the prevailing methodology): (1) the creation of a space between the rectum and the prostate, and (2) the lining of this space with penile skin after the latter had been separated from its contents.
 Burou was acknowledged for "results that are cosmetically excellent."

 According to Burou, the operation began with an incision from the anal area through the scrotal raphe.
 After dissecting of the bulbus urethrae and both corpora cavernosa, the rectum and the prostate were separated by cutting all the ligaments between the bulb and the rectum.
 Burou made a point of barring, but not damaging, the posterior aspect of the prostate so that the penile skin flap after invagination would immediately overlie this aspect, which he felt optimized the possibility of postoperative orgasm.
 The separation was extended digitally and was considered complete as soon as two fingers or a vaginal retractor could be admitted easily.
 Burou considered this first part of the operation to be the most important, but most risky, and stressed the importance of repeated intrarectal inspection to determine that there was no lesion to the rectal wall.

 He considered the second part of the operation to be relatively easy.
 The initial incision was extended along the raphe of the scrotum to the root of the penis.
 The surgical field was widened by retracting the scrotal skin on both sides and widely exposing the corpus spongiosum, both corpora cavernosa, and the two testes.
 Once the testes and their pedicles had been dissected, the spermatic cord was cut and ligated.
 Then, both corpora cavernosa were ligated and cut at a level just distally to their attachment to the inferior ramus of the pubic bone.
 The level of transection of the spongious bulb and urethra had to correspond with the length of the future urethra.
 Subsequently, all erectile bodies were pushed out and dissected from the penile skin.
 When available, the foreskin was kept and the distal, coronal edge of the penile skin was closed; this yielded the skin tube that was inserted as neovaginal lining.